How to grow Courgettes

 Harvesting courgettes

-Harvest courgettes when they are 10-12.5cm (4-5in) long.
-Regular picking when they are small ensures a long cropping period over several months
+Harvest courgettes when they are fairly small, about 10-12.5cm (4-5in) long.
+Regular picking when they are small ensures a long cropping period over several months.
+If you want a few marrows then let them grow on but mainly they are tastier when small.

-Common pests, disease and problems of courgette plants
+Common pests, diseases and problems of courgette plants

-Powdery mildew on courgettes is a common problem.
+Powdery mildew on courgettes can be a common problem.
 This is a fungal disease that appears as a white powdery deposit on the leaves, stunting growth and causing leaves to shrivel.
 Drought-stressed plants are more susceptible.

 Courgette leaves turning yellow can also be due to cucumber mosaic virus.
 This causes deformed, stunted leaves with a characteristic ‘mosaic’ yellow patterning.
 Affected plants produce few or no flowers, and any fruit that develop are small and inedible.